Sowrabhm1931/Data_Processing_using_Spark_Flink/README.md

 This project demonstrates data cleaning, processing with Apache Spark and Apache Flink, both locally and on AWS EMR.

+### Dataset Description

+The `taxi_tripdata.csv` dataset used in this project is sourced from the New York City Taxi and Limousine Commission (TLC).
+It contains detailed records of taxi trips in New York City, including information such as pickup and dropoff dates and times, passenger count, trip distance, payment type, fare amount, and more.

+#### Key Features:

+- **VendorID**: Code indicating the provider associated with the trip record.
+- **tpep_pickup_datetime**: Date and time when the meter was engaged.
+- **tpep_dropoff_datetime**: Date and time when the meter was disengaged.
+- **passenger_count**: Number of passengers in the vehicle.
+- **trip_distance**: The trip distance in miles.
+- **payment_type**: The payment method used by the passenger.
+- **fare_amount**: The fare amount calculated by the meter.

+This dataset provides a comprehensive view of taxi operations in NYC, useful for various analytical and machine learning tasks, such as demand prediction, fare estimation, and route optimization.

 ## Data Cleaning

 ### Steps: